YulongQin/BioinfoRtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BioinfoRtools is to …
+The BioinfoRtools is A comprehensive bioinformatics R package toolbox

 ## Installation